revanthreddy/codepipeline-bootcamp/README.md

 click on the Outputs section and retrieve the URL of the deployed application.

+## Challenges

+* Add an approval stage before the deploy stage and make a simple code change
+* Add another action

 ## Cleanup

 To delete the sample application and the bucket that you created, use the AWS CLI.